CybercentreCanada/assemblyline4_docs/docs/installation/appliance.md

 ```

 ### Update the deployment
-Once you have you're Assemblyline chart deployed throught helm, you can change any values in the ```values.yaml``` file and upgrade your deployment with the following command:
+Once you have your Assemblyline chart deployed throught helm, you can change any values in the ```values.yaml``` file and upgrade your deployment with the following command:
 ```
 sudo microk8s helm upgrade assemblyline ~/git/assemblyline-helm-chart/assemblyline -f ~/git/deployment/values.yaml -n al
 ```